-Note: Id name should not be start with a number.
+Note: Id name should not start with a number.

 Universal Selector is used to selecting all the elements in the HTML.
 So, we use this with an asterisk (*) sign.
 As you can see in the example below.

-Group selectors selects all the HTML elements and apply the same style on them.
-Such as h1, h2, p, div etc. Let’s see the example.
+Group selectors select all the HTML elements and apply the same style to them.
+Such as h1, h2, p, div etc.

-The combinator selectors explains the relationship between the selectors.
+The combinator selectors explain the relationship between the selectors.